Carnal Circuit: Production

 Carnal Circuit was shot in Rome between February 12, 1968, and February 1969.

 During an underwater scene the camera operator unexpectedly and without Romina Power's knowing, pulled down the bottom part of her swimsuit.
-For a moment you can see her bum.
+For a moment you can see her bare buttocks.
 Afterwards, Romina's mother went to the producer Goffredo Lombardo shouting and complaining about director Alberto De Martino.

 Release

 In West Germany, Carnal Circuit was released on August 13, 1970.